 The Neiko 40339A is a great all-round work light for mechanics that ticks every box and won’t disappoint.
 It’s bright, versatile and built to last with an aluminum and impact resistant polycarbonate lens.Check it Out

 3. Coquimbo LED Work Light

 The Coquimbo is an affordable option that is available in three different sizes.
 Unlike many of the alternatives, this work light is collapsible with a 360 degree rotation, which allows you to illuminate the hard to reach areas.

-It is a cordless work light that is recharged using a USB charging point.
-Once fully charged, you can expect up to 3 hours of light.
+It’s a cordless work light that is recharged using a USB charging point, which fully charged, you can expect up to 3 hours of light.

 Other features of the Coquimbo LED Work Light include:

 - Up to 600 Lumens